brshallo/r4ds_solutions/docs/05-data-transformations.md

 ##    LGA  7803 12541     0  5988   544
 ```

-## plotly
+### plotly

-the `plotly` package has a cool function `ggplotly` that allows you to add wrappers `ggplot` that turn it into html that allow you to do things like zoom-in and hover over points.
+The `plotly` package has a cool function `ggplotly` that allows you to add wrappers `ggplot` that turn it into html that allow you to do things like zoom-in and hover over points.
 It also has a `frame` argument that allows you to make animations or filter between points.
 Here is an example from the `flights` dataset.

 Note that this will not render in a markdown format, but only in html.